makkahwi/development-resume/README.md

 ## To Do

 - Localize App
-- Move contacts to firebase
+- Move to firebase
+  - contacts
+  - testimonials
+  - clients list
 - Remove "use client" in blog
 - Remove PageSection URL Show
 - Add PDF resume generator